andrespick/QR-GENERATOR/README.md

 # QR-GENERATOR
-Generador de QR en Python utilizando las bibliotecas Qrcode, Pillow y Tkinter
+QR generator in Python using the Qrcode, Pillow and Tkinter libraries

 Python 3.10.6